• Skip to main content

 INSTRUCTIONS

-• Whisk the flour, sugar, baking powder and salt well in a large mixing bowl.
+• Whisk the flour, sugar, baking powder and salt in a large bowl.

-• In a medium bowl, whisk together the almond milk, egg and oil until smooth.
+• In a separate bowl, whisk together the almond milk, egg and 1 tablespoon oil until smooth.

-• Pour the wet ingredients over the dry ingredients and whisk just until everything is combined.
-Don't over-mix!
-Let it rest for 5 minutes.
+• Pour the wet ingredients into the dry ingredients and whisk just until combined.
+Don’t overmix.
+Let the batter rest for 5 minutes.

-• Use a measuring cup (¼ cup) or a tablespoon (for a smaller size) and drop batter in the pan.
-Cook for about 2 minutes or until you see bubbles on the surface of the pancake.
+• Use a measuring cup (¼ cup) or a tablespoon (for smaller pancakes) and drop batter in the pan.
+Depending on the size of your pan, you can cook 3–4 pancakes at a time.
+Cook for about 30-45 seconds, until bubbles form on the surface.
+Flip and cook the other side for another 30–45 seconds, until lightly golden.

 • Serve with maple syrup and fresh berries.